scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 Note that we need to import `cats.syntax.functor` as well as `cats.Applicative`.
-This is because we're switching from using the `map` of `Future` to Cats' extension method that requires an implicit `Functor` as a parameter.
+This is because we're switching from using `future.map` to the Cats' generic extension method that requires an implicit `Functor` parameter.
 </div>

 Finally, let's turn our attention to our unit tests.
-Our test code now works exactly as intended.
+Our test code now works
+as intended without any modification.
 We create an instance of `TestUptimeClient` and wrap it in an `UptimeService`.
 This effectively binds `F` to `Id`,